debezium/debezium-design-documents/DDD-1.md

 }
 ```

+### Changes in mapping table identifiers to topic names and internal schema representation

+In order to accomodate changes from multiple databases, instead of naming topics as `<server>.<schema>.<table>`, the connector will name them as `<server>.<database>.<schema>.<table>`.

+The changes implemented in [DBZ-1089](https://issues.redhat.com/browse/DBZ-1089) should be partially reverted since for SQL Server both the database name and schema name should be taken into account when building schema.

 ## TODO:

 1. Define configuration for multiple databases to be processed by a connector.
 Only one of `database.dbname` and this one must be configured on a given connector.